m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 ## What's Next

-I plan to continue and complete [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) from HackTheBox and enroll into [PACES](https://www.pentesteracademy.com/gcb) alongside where I still plan to use my Cracked Cobalt Strike Instance and further better my skillset with and without a C2.
+I plan to continue and complete [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) from HackTheBox and I've enrolled into [PACES](https://www.pentesteracademy.com/gcb) alongside where I still plan to use my Cracked Cobalt Strike Instance and further better my skillset with and without a C2.
 I am currently writting an Aggressor Script too for learning purposes.
 After [PACES](https://www.pentesteracademy.com/gcb) I plan to finally apply for Open Red Team Positions.